CiwPython/Ciw/docs/Guides/behaviour/custom_number_servers.rst

     ... ); # doctest:+SKIP

 .. image:: ../../_static/custom_number_servers_with.svg
-   :alt: Plot of system population increasing over time.
+   :alt: Plot of system population over time.
    :align: center

 We see the system population is now better under control.
-Furthermore, large changes in the system population trends occur at the times where servers were added and removed.
+Furthermore, large changes in the system population tends occur at the times where servers were added and removed.